USC Rossier School of Education

 The USC Rossier School of Education is one of the world's premier centers for the study of urban education, preparing educational leaders who are committed to transforming urban education, leading the search for innovative solutions to the challenges in urban education, and creating mutually beneficial partnerships to rethink curriculum, improve educational environments and develop sound policy.

 The School also now offers its Master of Teaching program through USC's Online Professional Master's Degree Programs at USCNow.

 Prepares students to pursue careers as teachers in a variety of settings and educational levels.
 The curriculum reflects the Rossier School's focus on strengthening urban education, and places a special emphasis on preparing teachers to work with diverse populations.
 Offered both on-campus and online, students can complete a teaching credential and Master's degree in 13-15 months of full-time study.

 M.E./PASA.
 This two-year program prepares students to begin or advance careers in a variety of higher education settings, including student affairs, student services, and athletics administration.

 Students benefit from the close involvement in the program by student affairs professionals with substantial management and leadership experience.

-Two year program for students that prepares students to become academic or outreach counselors in postsecondary institutions, including community colleges.
+Two year program for students that prepares students to become academic or outreach counselors.

 - Ph.D.
 This full-time doctoral program can be completed in four years.
 The program provides full tuition remission and an academic stipend for four years through multiple work experiences, allowing each Ph.D. student the opportunity to participate in research, teaching, and study.
 Concentrations include Educational Psychology, Higher Education Policy and Administration, and K-12 Policy and Practice.